Ultralight dark matter searches at the sub-Hz frontier with atom multigradiometry: Characterising signal and noise in an atom gradiometer

 where $\rhodm$ is the local dark matter density to which we assign the value $0.3~\mathrm{GeV}/\mathrm{cm}^3$, $\omega_a \simeq m_\phi(1+v_a^2/2)$ is the angular frequency of the ULDM wave for a speed~$v_a$,

 and the sum is over experimentally-resolvable speeds which are indexed by the variable $a$~\cite{Foster:2017hbq}.
-The variable~$\theta_a\in [0,2\pi)$ is a random phase, which we assume is uniformly distributed, while $\alpha_a$ is Rayleigh distributed with $\langle \alpha_a^2 \rangle = 2$; its probability density function is given by
+The variable~$\theta_a\in [0,2\pi)$ is a random phase, which we assume to be uniformly distributed, while $\alpha_a$ is Rayleigh distributed with $\langle \alpha_a^2 \rangle = 2$; its probability density function is given by

 Importantly for the subsequent discussion, the random phase~$\theta_a$ and the Rayleigh variable~$\alpha_a$ are independent~\cite{Foster:2017hbq}.